HoustonWeHaveABug/EscapeMaze/README.md

 First you need to enter the settings for the game

-- View size (rows/columns), choose the value that will best fit your console
+- View size (rows/columns), choose the values that will best fit your console

 - Initial maze size (in terms of rooms, see below for different types of cell)